Brick Calculator

 How Much Mortar is Needed Per m² of Brick/Block Work?

-If the wall is thicker, like a double-brick or cavity wall, you’ll need roughly twice that amount because two brick layers are being laid side by side.
+If the wall is thicker, like a double-skin or cavity wall, you’ll need roughly twice that amount because two brick layers are being laid side by side.

 Imperial v Metric Units

 The unit selection feature in our tool makes calculations simple and convenient for everyone.
-Whether you prefer imperial units (feet and inches) or metric measurements (meters and millimeters), you can switch between them instantly with a single click.
+Whether you prefer imperial units (feet and inches) or metric measurements (metres and millimetres), you can switch between them instantly with a single click.

-This flexibility ensures accurate results no matter where you are in the world or what measurement system your project follows.
+This flexibility ensures accurate results whatever measurement system your project follows.
 Builders, architects, and DIY users all benefit from this dual-unit option.
 It eliminates conversion errors and saves valuable time.

 Standard Size Calculator

-Our brick calculator is made to keep in mind one thing only, user friendliness.
+Our brick calculator is made to keep in mind one thing only – user friendliness.
 It requires minimum inputs from users to calculate bricks required for different wall projects.
-For the ease of users, standard size of brick and blocks are given by default with mortar mix ratio.
-Imperial measurement system is selected by default, It automatically adds in standard brick dimensions (length x width x height) 215 x 102.5 x 65mm and mortar joint of 10mm for bricks calculation of wall.
+For the ease of users, standard sizes of bricks and blocks are given by default with mortar mix ratio.
+The metric system (metres) is selected by default, and you can switch to imperial (feet and inches) at any time with the toggle.
+Standard brick dimensions of 215 × 102.5 × 65 mm and a 10 mm mortar joint are added automatically for your wall calculation.

 Brick and Block Details

 Knowledge about types and sizes of bricks and blocks is a must for accurate construction planning.
-In the UK, the most commonly used brick size is standard metric brick, measuring 215mm x 102.5mm x 65mm.
-Concrete block or breeze block is also used, with dimensions like 440mm x 100mm x 215mm being typical.
+In the UK, the most commonly used brick size is the standard metric brick, measuring 215 mm × 102.5 mm × 65 mm.
+Concrete block or breeze block is also used, with dimensions like 440 mm × 100 mm × 215 mm being typical.
 Our brick calculator factors in popular UK brick and block sizes, making it easy to estimate requirements with precision.
-We also account for mortar usage, typically 10mm, which influence how many bricks fit per square meter.
+We also account for mortar usage, typically 10 mm, which influences how many bricks fit per square metre.
 This makes our brick calculation more realistic.
 Our calculator allows you to switch between brick and block options depending upon your project.

 Standard Brick and Block Sizes (UK)